texaspse/blog/_posts/2014-05-02-inside-growthhackers-implementation-of-algolia.md

 and URLs--strings which are generally small.
 Visitors to our site often come with specific growth-related questions and use our search to find answers quickly.
-For example, someone interested in learning best practices for running Twitter ads could type in “Twitter ad” and within milliseconds see dozens of articles and discussions related to maximizing ROI for Twitter ads.
+For example, someone interested in learning best practices for running Twitter ads could type in "Twitter ad" and within milliseconds see dozens of articles and discussions related to maximizing ROI for Twitter ads.
-Using Algolia’s admin dashboard, we’re able to set ranking priorities based on the number of votes and comments of each article, and make sure the top results are the most relevant.
-So, the visitor who searches “Twitter ad” is shown articles with the highest mix of votes and comments.
+Using Algolia's admin dashboard, we're able to set ranking priorities based on the number of votes and comments of each article, and make sure the top results are the most relevant.
+So, the visitor who searches "Twitter ad" is shown articles with the highest mix of votes and comments.
 Algolia took the search ranking process and wrapped it in a clean and simple interface that allows anyone, regardless of their experience with search, to easily adjust